phil65/PrettyQt/docs/index.md

 </figure>

 Main objective is to make Qt feel "pythonic".
-Qt is originally a C++ Framework, and using it can be quite cumbersome for Python developers. (it´s statically typed, very OOP-centric, lot of enum use, snakeCase naming etc.) PrettyQt aims to improve this by:
+Qt is originally a C++ Framework, and using it can be quite cumbersome for Python developers. (very restrictive when it comes to types, very OOP-centric, lot of enum use, snakeCase naming etc.) PrettyQt aims to improve this by:

 - adding more powerful methods to the classes, which accept more types and have more options (in form of keyword arguments)
 - doing conversions for method parameters to lessen the strictness for types.
-(Example: points, sizes and rectangles can also be passed to most important methods as tuples.)
+(Example: points, sizes and rectangles can also be passed to Qt methods as tuples.)
 - raising Exceptions or returning None instead of returning -1 or invalid objects.
 - all enum getters/setters also work with strings.
 Everything typed with Literals for an excellent IDE experience.
 (Example: )
 - adding a lot of __dunder__ methods to the classes to make them behave like good python citizens.

 The minimum supported python version is 3.10.
-Since larger parts of the library are dealing with type conversions, the match-case statement is essential, therefore makin it impossible to use older Python versions.
+Since large parts of the library are dealing with type conversions, the match-case statement is essential, therefore makin it impossible to use older Python versions.
 The minimum supported Qt version is 6.5, since it is the first Qt Version which is up-to-par featurewise with Qt5.

+The aim is to support the last two released Python versions as well as keeping support for the last Qt LTS release.

 Apart from the 3D related modules (Qt3D, QtDataVizualization), QtXml and QtSql, almost every class from Qt is covered.

-## The covered modules right now are:
+## Covered Qt modules

 - QtBluetooth (-> prettyqt.bluetooth)
 - QtCharts (-> prettyqt.charts)